-This applies to all sources.
-You need to be able to justify why the school needs them.
 This is straightforward: it should be linked to the practical work for good teaching of the science curriculum.
 For example, it is justifiable to buy a set of standard cup-type sources, or a half-life demonstration source, if the school does not already have them; similarly, replacing a cobalt-60 source because its activity has become too low, or replacing sources that are at the end of their safe working life, is justified.
 Your employer may have its own requirements, but there is no formal requirement for you to supply a written justification.
 But you do need to be able to explain the justification.